Fleischner Calculator: Management of Incidental Pulmonary Nodules Detected on CT

 Solid nodules larger than 8mm in diameter need CT, PET/CT, or tissue sampling irrespective of patient's clinical risk status.

-More about this calculator:
+More about the Fleischner calculator calculator:

 The Fleischner Society's 2017 guidelines for managing incidental pulmonary nodules found on CT scans offer an updated and detailed approach for clinicians.
 Building on the previous guidelines from 2005 and 2013, these revisions incorporate new research and clinical insights to refine the recommendations.
 Significant changes include raising the minimum threshold size for routine follow-up and providing flexible follow-up intervals instead of fixed periods, allowing adjustments based on individual patient risk factors and preferences.
 The guidelines also consolidate recommendations for both solid and subsolid nodules into a single, simplified table and include specific advice for managing multiple nodules.